shoptology/boilerplate/README.md

 happens to the unit when expected data is returned, as well as unexpected data.

 The boilerplate comes preconfigured to run tests using [Karma](http://karma-runner.github.io/0.12/index.html).
-Karma is configured to run tests using the [Mocha](http://visionmedia.github.io/mocha/) testing framework.
-Out of the box, the test runner is configured to run TDD (Test Driven Development - suite/test/setup/suiteSetup/teardown/suiteTeardown) syntax using [ChaiJS](http://chaijs.com/) as the assertion library <font size="-2">
+Karma is configured to run tests in [PhantomJS](http://phantomjs.org/) using the [Mocha](http://visionmedia.github.io/mocha/) testing framework.
+Out of the box, the test runner is configured to run TDD
+(Test Driven Development - suite/test/setup/suiteSetup/teardown/suiteTeardown)
+syntax using [ChaiJS](http://chaijs.com/) as the assertion library <font size="-2">
 *(information on the Expect/Should API and the Assert API can be found